 - Put your affected arm above the level of your heart 2 or 3 times a day and keep it there for 45 minutes.
 Lie down to do this, and fully support your arm.
 Place your arm up on pillows so that your hand is higher than your wrist and your elbow is a little higher than your shoulder.

 - Exercise your affected arm while it’s supported above the level of your heart by opening and closing your hand 15 to 25 times.
 Repeat this 3 to 4 times a day.
 This helps reduce swelling by pumping lymph fluid out of your arm through the undamaged lymph vessels.

 - Keep in mind that radiation therapy after surgery may also cause some swelling in the arm, chest, and breast, especially toward the end of treatment.
-In most cases, this swelling will only last a short-time and will slowly go away.
+In most cases, this swelling will only last a short time and will slowly go away.
 During and after radiation therapy, you should do simple stretching exercises each day to keep full movement in your chest, arm, and shoulder muscles.
-The tissue damage from radiation treatment continues over decades, so plan to make these simple stretching exercises a long-term part of your daily routine.
+The tissue damage from radiation treatment can continue over many years, so plan to make these simple stretching exercises a long-term part of your daily routine.

-Recent studies are trying to find lymphedema early and treat it right away to help better control it.
-If you notice tingling or strange sensations in your arm after surgery, talk with your doctor, even if you haven’t noticed swelling.
+If you notice tingling or strange sensations in your arm after surgery or radiation, talk with your doctor, even if you haven’t noticed swelling.
 If you feel uncomfortable, ask your doctor to refer you to a specialist who’s an expert in managing lymphedema.

-Some doctors are also measuring the arms before surgery, then re-measuring afterward so that swelling can be detected and treated before it becomes obvious.
+Some doctors measure the arms before surgery, then re-measure afterward so that swelling can be detected and treated before it becomes obvious.
 You can ask your doctor to take these measurements or refer you to a physical therapist to have this done.
 If possible, ask to be referred to a certified lymphedema therapist (CLT).